microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 # Part 1 - Consuming an MCP server

-In this module module, you are going to understand how to extend an agent made with Microsoft Copilot Studio using an MCP (Model Context Protocol) server.
+In this lab module, you are going to understand how to extend an agent made with Microsoft Copilot Studio using an MCP (Model Context Protocol) server.
 Specifically, you are going to consume an existing MCP server that provides tools for managing a hypothetical list of candidates for a job role.
 The MCP server will offer functionalities to:

 - List all candidates
 - Search for candidates by criteria